acidicsoftware/dotnet-domaindrivendesign/README.md

 * TinyValue

 ## Entity
-Base class for entities and aggregate roots.
+The `Entity` class is the base class for entities and aggregate roots.

 An entity is defined by having a unique identifier.
-This identifier alone makes the entity unique.
+This identifier alone makes an entity unique.

-If two entities share the same identifier values they are considered equal.
+Two entities of the same type are considered to be equal if and only if they have the same identifier value.
 This is also true even when the other data contained within the two entities are different.

 ```csharp
 public sealed class Basket : Entity<Guid>